Is Kate Middleton Pregnant? The Bets Are On

 — Couple Style (@CoupleStyle) April 29, 2017

-Express UK has relayed that bets are literally on and regularly being placed that the Duke and Duchess of Cambridge will soon share that they are expecting once again.
+Express reports that bets are on and regularly being placed that the Duke and Duchess of Cambridge will soon share that they are expecting once again.

-Bookmaker Coral has reportedly seen a massive number of bets being placed in regards to a pregnancy announcement being made in the near future by Kate Middleton and Prince William.
-John Hill of the firm shared about the recent activity in the world of gambling.
+Bookmaker Coral has reportedly seen a massive number of bets being placed in regard to a pregnancy announcement being made in the near future by Kate Middleton and Prince William.
+John Hill of the firm discussed the recent activity in the world of gambling.

 “The odds on Kate and William revealing they are expecting their third baby this year have come crashing down over the last couple of days as punters are confident an announcement is imminent.
 We have already opened betting on the gender of the next child and we feel it is more likely to be a boy which is the odds-on favourite, while we have also seen some bets for the next birth to be twins.”

 As previously mentioned, the young royals were married back in 2011 and have since kept royal watchers captivated by their ongoing efforts at various charity events and at royal engagements.
-It has recently been reported that the Duke and Duchess of Cambridge will be packing up the family and making the move to the big city to live at Kensington Palace where the couple will likely begin taking on more royal duties from the aging queen.
-Until this point Kate and William have resided on the Amner Hall estate in Norfolk, with Prince George and Princess Charlotte.
+It has recently been reported that the Duke and Duchess of Cambridge will pack up the family and move to the big city to live at Kensington Palace, where the couple will likely begin taking on more royal duties from the aging queen.
+Until this point, Kate and William have resided at the Amner Hall estate in Norfolk, with Prince George and Princess Charlotte.

-The beautiful royal duo had a lot to celebrate this past weekend, seeing as Saturday marked the sixth anniversary of their wedding.
+The royal duo had a lot to celebrate this past weekend, seeing as Saturday marked the sixth anniversary of their wedding.
 Kensington Palace responded to all of the love that was shown by fans of the royals.

 “Thank you so much for all the lovely messages wishing The Duke and Duchess a happy sixth wedding anniversary.”